babigail100/wids_project/README.md

 undiagnosed with continue suffering from symptoms that burden their mental health and capacity to function.

+Fundamental Question: What brain activity patterns are associated with ADHD; are they different between males and females, and if so, how?

+## Notes:
-Notes: \* build a multi-outcome model to predict both an individual’s sex and ADHD diagnosis using functional brain imaging data of adolescents and their socio-demographic, emotions, and parenting information \*
+- build a multi-outcome model to predict both an individual's sex and ADHD diagnosis using functional brain imaging data of adolescents and their socio-demographic, emotions, and parenting information
+- a multi-outcome model is designed to predict multiple target variables simultaneously using a single machine learning model

 ## Project Organization